crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

   --smb-server-port SMB_SERVER_PORT
-                        specify a server port for SMB (default: 445) --no-smbv1            Force to disable SMBv1 in connection --gen-relay-list OUTPUT_FILE
+                        specify a server port for SMB (default: 445) --no-smbv1            Force to disable SMBv1 in connection --no-admin-check      Avoid checking admin which queries the Service Control Manager --gen-relay-list OUTPUT_FILE
                         outputs all hosts that don't require SMB signing to the specified file --smb-timeout SMB_TIMEOUT